Object Scan Context: Object-centric Spatial Descriptor for Place Recognition within 3D Point Cloud Map: INTRODUCTION

-Scan Context series algorithms are popular place recognition methods based on 3D point cloud, among which there are SC \cite{SC}, ISC \cite{ISC}, SSC \cite{SSC}, SC++ \cite{SC++} and other algorithms.
-Their core idea is to create a descriptor called Scan Context for each frame of point cloud centered on the origin.
-Descriptors rotation matching calculates similarity and rotation angle.
-Specially, SSC also includes two-step semantic ICP, which can calculate 6D pose.Although this work has good loop closure-detection performance in many datasets, its defects are also obvious and fatal:
+Scan Context algorithms are typical examples of above processes, including Scan Context (SC) \cite{SC}, Intensity Scan Context (ISC) \cite{ISC}, Semantic Scan Context (SSC) \cite{SSC}, Scan Context++ (SC++) \cite{SC++}, and so on.
+These algorithms create a descriptor, known as the Scan Context, for each point cloud frame centered on the lidar.
+By matching descriptors through rotation, similarity and rotation angle can be calculated.
+Additionally, SSC includes a two-step semantic ICP algorithm, which can estimate the 3D pose.
+Although these algorithms have shown promising loop-closure detection performance on numerous datasets, they also possess significant and critical limitations.

 \begin{itemize}